pelu-mi/alx-backend/README.md

-This folder is for ALX Backend concepts
+This repo is for ALX Backend concepts